SapphireSmith/task-manager-app-next.js/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) On your browser to view the pproject.
+Open [http://localhost:3000](http://localhost:3000) On your browser to view the project.